Nikolaos-Matthaiakakis/MNPBEM_GUI/README.md

 # MNPBEM-GUI
 GUI for MNPBEM with extended functionality

 Requires matlab (and Phased array system toolbox for certain functions).
-The MNPBEM17 folder is included as found in http://physik.uni-graz.at/mnpbem/ and does not contain my own code.

 When using MNPBEM GUI please reference the work according to http://physik.uni-graz.at/mnpbem/ and acknowledge the use of the MNPBEM-GUI and the GUI author's code (Nikolaos Matthaiakakis) in the acknowledgement section.